Save 20% on a Brooklyn Bedding mattress with this code: sleepfoundation20

 The all-foam construction of the Bear RV Mattress results in top-notch motion isolation.
 For couples, families, or those with pets, this means fewer sleep disturbances throughout the night.
 The mattress also offers standout pressure relief.
 Paired with the Celliant cover, the Bear mattress improves rest and recovery for avid hikers.

 The firm (7) rating of the Bear mattress may be too firm for side sleepers who weigh less than 130 pounds, but it offers comfort and support for most other sleeping positions and body types.

 The Bear RV Mattress is available in RV sizes bunk, queen, and king.
 The company offers a 100-night sleep trial.
 The Bear RV Mattress includes a 10-year warranty, which covers defects in materials and manufacturing.

 The Brooklyn Bedding Aurora is a luxury mattress for RV owners.
 The hybrid construction regulates temperature, which is beneficial for those traveling to warmer climates.

 The cover of the Aurora mattress includes phase-change material, which draws heat away from the body and regulates temperature.
 A layer of CopperFlex polyfoam relieves pressure points.
 Copper is antimicrobial, which is beneficial for traveling.
 The layer of gel swirl memory foam beneath offers deep compression support.
-The base of the Aurora mattress is eight inches of pocketed coils, which respond to pressure for full-body support.
+The base of the Aurora mattress is 8 inches of zoned pocketed coils, which respond to pressure for full-body support.